JadeRickerts/bet-bro-app/README.md

 * User can only delete his/her comments
 * Hide/Show edit and delete buttons for the user's comments
 * Refactor Middleware

+# 28. Flash Messages
+* Add flash messages to routes and middleware

+# 29. Group Match Bets
+* Add routes and model links to app.js
+* Create route file
+* Add index and new routes
+* Add index and new pages